mizydorek/pands-project-2020/README.md

 Now it is time to take a look at the data.

-Firstly, we can print basic information and dimension of the dataset.
+Firstly, we can print basic information and dimension of the data.

 ```python
 data.info()